 Compact dozer operators feel safe with electronic control system

-Every job site has distractions.
+The Problem: Every job site has distractions.
 Construction vehicle drivers need to cope with other vehicle traffic, time crunches, terrain, pedestrians, the weather and possible fatigue.

-An electronic control system on a compact dozer insures that the machine will not start up unless the operator performs a series of steps.
+Its Solution: An electronic control system on a compact dozer insures that the machine will not start up unless the operator performs a series of steps.
 This routine is in place to protect the machine from getting underway if the operator is out of place.
 A controller processes information and sends out commands to a number of components within the dozer.
 The solid-state microprocessor-based controller pulls in inputs from the safety belt, seat switch, safety arm and the ignition switch.
+The controller contributes to the well being of the driver as well, by blocking off the signal to the starter unless all safety functions are in place.
+The machine functions are all pilot operated hydraulics, with the pilot pressure bypassed by a valve.
+The controller controls that valve.
+Should the operator like to get more comfortable by unhooking the seat belt, the system in turn becomes uneasy and reacts by signaling the valve to disable the hydraulic system.
+The engine will continue to run until the driver either buckles up or shuts off the ignition.
+The driver will find that disengaging any of the safety interlocks renders all machine movement inoperable.
+Tracks and the blade, in particular, come to a halt.

-Any application in which safety functions are critical to the operation of heavy equipment.
+Related Applications: Any application in which safety functions are critical to the operation of heavy equipment.

 How Does This Application Make Hydraulics Even Better?